-Higher Education (HE) refers to qualifications at Level 4 or above.
-A full honours degree course is not the only way to gain a higher education qualification, there are lots of other flexible study options that will help you to achieve your goals.
+Higher Education is a qualification at Level 4 or above.
+A full honours degree course is not the only way to gain a higher education qualification, there are lots of other flexible study options that will help you to achieve your goals:

 Access to Higher Education